Omerdica/UFOs/README.md

 ![Code1](images_2/Filter_ma.png)

 # Summary
 One of the biggest drawbacks i see here is we have provided the user with many filters but not enough data.
-We provided sightings based on informaiton that was collected in one year.
+We provided UFO sightings based on informaiton that was collected in one year.
 The amount of of information collected on this webiste is just not enough to keep the reader engaged.

 One of the things that always make a website look really good is more images.
 Not only does this help the website look more profesional it helps the story and the vision of the website come to life.
 By adding more imgaes it grabs the readers attention and get them more involved into what they are reading.